Rajat117/aws-guide/CloudFormation/Overview.md

 - Optional
 - Can be viewed in console or CLI
 - Uses `!ImportValue ExportedName` to locate value
-> Note: You can't delete template if its component is being referenced in other template
+> Note: You can't delete template if its component is being referenced in other template.

 > Note: The exported output name must be unique in the region.
 ## Conditional
 Using conditionals statement in template for Resource, Condition & Output.